Dasharo/docs/docs/unified-test-documentation/generic-test-setup.md

         is used by you.
     1. or you can build one yourself as shown in the `building` document dedicated for platform which is used by you.
-1. Flash `FIRMWARE` binary to the DUT:
-    1. If coreboot is not yet installed: refer to `Flashing with external programmer` document dedicated for platform which is used by you.
-    1. If coreboot is already installed: refer to `Flashing with internal programmer` document dedicated for platform which is used by you.
+1. Flash `FIRMWARE` binary to the DUT.
+Device flashing procedure should be carried out in accordance with the guidelines in `Flashing` doucment dedicated for platform which is in use.

 #### OS installer